 Vintage Muscle’s Alpha Test Stack consists of two testosterone (T) support supplements to build “hard, lean muscle and strength."

-The ingredients in the liquid formulation (Epi-Test) are shown above.
+The active ingredient in the liquid formulation (Epi-Test) are shown below:

-We apologize for the low quality of the image.
-This is the image uploaded by the brand.
+We apologize for the low quality of the image; it's the image uploaded by the brand.

-This formulation contained epiandrosterone, which is an illegal anabolic steroid, when we last updated this article. according to WebMD.
+Epi-andro is short for epiandrosterone, which is an illegal anabolic steroid, according to WebMD.

 In 2021, the founder of a supplement brand called CCB Nutrition LLC pleaded guilty to a felony charge related to distributing anabolic steroids including epiandrostesrone according to the Department of Justice.